srkraut/sigma-docs/docs/module/powerPoint.md

 ## Advanced Steps

-When displaying PowerPoint, Xibo is relying on Windows and PowerPoint to display the content.
-This means that error capture and reporting is outside the control of Xibo.
+When displaying PowerPoint, Sigma-DS is relying on Windows and PowerPoint to display the content.
+This means that error capture and reporting is outside the control of Sigma-DS.
 To mitigate any issues we recommend disabling Windows error notifications.
 This can be done by following the steps here.

 If you still experience issues, it may also be advisable to disable Office Application Error reporting by merging the registry patch below.